joedski/musings/Vue General/Journal 2020-04-29 - Periodic Update on My Opinions in Front-End App Architecture.md

 - Not following those rules means navigation is inconsistent: sometimes you need only push a new route, other times you must both set state and push a new route at the same time.
 - Attaching anything that is not just params to a route is not supported by the Router API, and this is intentional.
 It might work today, but it might not work tomorrow.
 - And so on.

+#### What If I Don't Want To Refetch Data I Already Have?

+Then make sure your Requests Service supports the option to skip making a request if that request has been successfully received before.

+This keeps coupling between Views loose, while still ensuring a given component has all the remote data it needs.

 #### Tabbed Views